Hořovice

 Hořovice (/cs/; Horschowitz, Horowitz) is a town in Beroun District in the Central Bohemian Region of the Czech Republic.
-It has about 8,100 inhabitants.
-The town is known for the Hořovice Castle.
+It has about 8,200 inhabitants.
+The town is located on the stream Červený potok in the Hořovice Uplands.

+Hořovice was founded in the first half of the 14th century.
+The main landmark of the town is the Hořovice Castle, which is protected as a national cultural monument.

+Etymology

+The name was derived either from the personal name Hoř or from the surname Hora, meaning "the village of Hoř's/Hora's people".

 Geography

 Hořovice is located about 18 km southwest of Beroun and 40 km southwest of Prague.
 It lies in the Hořovice Uplands.
 The highest point is at 471 m above sea level.
 The stream Červený potok flows through the town.